 In case the MBS Session TNL Information 5GC IE is included in the Multicast Session Update Request Transfer IE in the MULTICAST SESSION UPDATE REQUEST message, the NG-RAN node shall take the information into account and update related NG-U resources.

+Interactions with other procedures:

+If the MBS Muliticast NG-U Failure Indication IE is included in the Multicast Session Update Request Transfer IE in the MULTICAST SESSION UPDATE REQUEST message and set to " NG-U path failure detected ", the NG-RAN node may provide new NG-U transport layer information to replace the failed one via Distribution Setup procedure, or release the failed one via Distribution Release procedure, as per the Multicast MBS session restoration procedure for N3mb Path Failure specified in TS 23.527 [57].